The settings to create your Packing Slips consists of:

 - a Preview option which will email a copy of the selected email template to the email address entered in your Personal Settings, or open a new page to preview the packing slip you created.

 To choose a Template highlight your selection in the Template Menu ...

-- When the page reloads the Text Block will be populate with the text, HTML and the Template Replacement Codes (explained below) necessary to pull data from various places for population into your packing slip.
+- When the page reloads the Text Block will be populated with the text, HTML, and the Template Replacement Codes (explained below) necessary to pull data from various places for population into your packing slip.
 Note: The Custom option will load a blank text block until you've entered and saved your own work.

 - Click Preview to open a page displaying the packing slip.